 Each of John W. Casella, James W. Bohlig, Charles E. Leonard and Richard A. Norris has an employment agreement with the company.
 The employment agreements of each of Mr. Casella and Mr. Bohlig commenced as of December 14, 1999.
-Mr. Leonard's employment agreement commenced as of July 20, 2001.
+Mr. Leonard's employment agreement commenced as of June 18, 2001 and Mr. Norris' employment agreement commenced as of July 20, 2001.
 Each agreement had an initial term of three years from the respective commencement date and is automatically renewable for additional terms of one year unless terminated by either party pursuant to the terms of the agreement.
 Messrs.
 Casella, Bohlig, Leonard and Norris are each entitled to a specified annual base salary and a cash bonus in an amount, if any, determined by the compensation committee of the company's board of directors prior to the conclusion of each fiscal year, and to a severance package upon the termination of their respective employment.
 Each of Messrs.
-Casella, Bohlig, Leonard and Norris also entitled to a bonus consisting of stock options, in an amount, if any, determined by the stock plan subcommittee of the board of directors, prior to the conclusion of each fiscal year during the term of their respective agreements.
+Casella, Bohlig, Leonard and Norris is also entitled to a bonus consisting of stock options, in an amount, if any, determined by the stock plan subcommittee of the board of directors, prior to the conclusion of each fiscal year during the term of their respective agreements.
 In addition, the company has agreed to use its best efforts to assure that Mr. Casella and Mr. Bohlig are each elected as a director of the company.
-Pursuant to their agreements, in fiscal 2004, the annual base salary of Mr. Casella was \$315,685, the annual base salary of Mr. Bohlig was \$301,226, the annual base salary of Mr. Norris was \$251,934.
+Pursuant to their agreements, in fiscal 2005, the annual base salary of Mr. Casella was \$321,040, the annual base salary of Mr. Bohlig was \$306,336, the annual base salary of Mr. Leonard was \$267,347 and the annual base salary of Mr. Norris was \$256,208.

 Messrs.
 Casella, Bohlig, Leonard and Norris each also agreed not to compete with the company for a period of two years after the termination of their respective employment terms within 300 miles of any facility operated by the company during such term of employment.
 In addition, Messrs.
-Casella, Bohlig, Leonard and Norris each also agreed that during this two year period, they will not solicit the company's customers or accounts or other employees.
+Casella, Bohlig, Leonard and Norris each also agreed that during this two-year period, they will not solicit the company's customers or accounts or other employees.
 In the event that Mr. Casella or Mr. Bohlig were to terminate their employment voluntarily and as a result are not entitled to severance, the non-compete would not apply unless the company continues to pay their base salary.